→ →

 and can be typed either as π or

-All data fields that appear in the expression have to be compatible.
+All images that appear in the expression have to be compatible.
 This means their dimensions (both pixel and physical) have to be identical.
-Other data fields, i.e. those not actually entering the expression, are irrelevant.
-The result is always put into a newly created data field in the current file (which may be different from the files of all operands).
+Other images, i.e. those not actually entering the expression, are irrelevant.
+The result is always put into a newly created image in the current file (which may be different from the files of all operands).

 Since the evaluator does not automatically infer the correct physical units of the result the units have to be explicitly specified.
-This can be done by two means: either by selecting a data field that has the same value units as the result should have, or by choosing option Specify units and typing the units manually.
+This can be done by two means: either by selecting an image that has the same value units as the result should have, or by choosing option Specify units and typing the units manually.

 The following table lists several simple expression examples: